antoniolamorgese/Floating-Related-Posts-by-Views-or-Publish-Date/readme.txt

 1. Download `Floating-Related-Posts-By-Views-Or-Date.zip`
 2. Unzip
-3. Upload `Floating-Related-Posts-By-Views-Or-Date` directory to your `/wp-content/plugins` directory
+3. Upload `Floating-Related-Posts-By-Views-Or-Date` directory to your `/wp-content/plugins` directory, or install the plugin throught the Wordpress plugins screen directly.
-4. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the 'Plugins' menu in WordPress.
-5. Go to *Settings > Floating Related Posts by Views or Publish Date to configure.
+5. Go to *Settings > Floating Related Posts by Views or Publish Date to configure the plugin.

 == Screenshots ==
-1. Floating Related Posts by Views or Publish Date on desktop
+1. Floating Related Posts by Views or Publish Date on desktop device
-2. Floating Related Posts by Views or Publish Date on smartphone
+2. Floating Related Posts by Views or Publish Date on smartphone device
 3. Admin panel to set options plugin

 == Changelog ==

 = 1.0.4 =
-* Added Italian translation.
+* Added Italian, Germany, Spanish, French, Portuguese and English translation.

 = 1.0.3 =
 * Added close button banner.